Welcome To Legacy Grain Cooperative

 NEWS

-Lean hog futures saw slightly Thursday gains with contracts up 7 to 25 cents, as June was up $4.70 this week.
-USDA’s national average base hog negotiated price was not reported on Thursday afternoon with the 5-day rolling average at $84.74.
-The CME Lean Hog Index was down another 28...
+- Lean hog futures posted gains of 25 cents to $1.20 on the Tuesday session.
+May expires on Wednesday.
+USDA’s national average base hog negotiated price was reported at $97.27 on Tuesday afternoon with a 5-day rolling average at $94.27.
+The CME Lean Hog Index was down 7 cents on May...

 DAILY MARKET COMMENTARY